Dear reader of ADxS.org, please excuse the disruption.

 Stimulants stimulate the reactivity of the stress systems.6

-Stimulants are able to align the attentional control of ADHD sufferers with that of non-affected individuals by increasing their motivational capacity.8 This could (partly) explain why stimulants are just as helpful in ADHD-HI and ADHD-C as in ADHD-I. More on the deviant function of the DMN in ADHD and its normalization by stimulants, including further references at DMN (Default Mode Network) In the article Neurophysiological correlates of hyperactivity.
+Stimulants are able to align the attentional control of persons with ADHD with that of people without ADHD by increasing their motivational capacity.8 This could (partly) explain why stimulants are just as helpful in ADHD-HI and ADHD-C as in ADHD-I. More on the deviant function of the DMN in ADHD and its normalization by stimulants, including further references at DMN (Default Mode Network) In the article Neurophysiological correlates of hyperactivity.

 1.3.2.
 Stimulants and emotions